partylikeits1983/RaspiEconBot/README.md

 # RaspiEconBot

 This bot was designed to be able to do basic market analysis without using machine learning libraries.
+The bot is currently running at @financialforecastbot on telegram.

 ## Screenshots: